sjgaughran/amnh-museumomics/README.md

 Welcome to the museum genomics workshop at SCCS-NY 2022, hosted by the Center for Biodiversity and Conservation at the American Museum of Natural History!
 This two day workshop provides an introduction to using museum collections for conservation-related genomics work.
 The first day covers background of the field, and a chance for breakout group discussion with organizers about project ideas and designs.
 The second day consists of hands-on data analysis using a publicly available genomics data set.

-This workshop was organized and led by:
+This workshop was organized by:
 * Mary Blair (CBC/AMNH)
 * Luca Pozzi (UTSA)
 * Anna Penna (UTSA, NMNH)